China tries to calm markets by pledging support for economy

 The Cabinet officials promised to coordinate more closely on policies that will affect financial markets and to move cautiously on carrying out any that might disrupt them.

-The government “will promote the development” of internet industries and improve their competitiveness, Xinhua said, while giving no details.
+The government “will promote the development” of internet industries and improve their competitiveness, Xinhua said, without giving details.

+Entrepreneurs and investors also are uneasy about the status of Chinese companies on U.S. and other foreign stock exchanges after Beijing and Washington clashed over how much information American regulators can require those companies to divulge.

+Tech companies with shares traded abroad also face heightened scrutiny by regulators of their cross-border data flows.

 It said Chinese and U.S. regulators are having a “good dialogue” about stock markets and working on a plan for cooperation following disputes over audit requirements that led to a threat to kick some Chinese companies off American exchanges.